Follow these simple tips to help students minimize their anxiety on the first day back.

 Nutrition is extremely important; it’s hard to cope well when you are tired or hungry, so provide your child nutritious and frequent snacks and build in regular routines.

-- Allow your child to help you plan your dinner meals -this way s(he) will have a yummy dinner to look forward to
+• Allow your child to help you plan your dinner meals; this way they will have a yummy dinner to look forward to

 3. Shop for Supplies